 Substance abuse, addiction, street sales and overdose death are being facilitated by the imprecise, over-prescription of opioids and this issue is not simply just “the doctor’s fault.”
 It is much more complex than that.

 Physicians have a very challenging time prescribing opioids.
 Pain is now considered the “fifth vital sign.”
 While the other four measures are objective (heart rate, blood pressure, oxygen saturation and respiratory rate), pain is currently not.

 Pain is a subjective measure that has now been placed into an objective category.
 This is extremely dangerous.

 In addition, hospitals and physicians are beginning to have their reimbursements tied to patient satisfaction with their pain or lack thereof.
 This relationship has not only led to over-prescription of opiates, but also the dangerous leverage for patients to demand more opiates.

 To make matters worse, the current prescription of opiates are schedule 2, which requires physicians to regularly prescribe a larger quantity of narcotics than necessary to patients to prevent patients from potentially running out of pain medicine before their next follow-up visit.

 What Is To Be Done?

 As a medical consultant to VEEP Works technology, we are collaborating on creating the intelligence and real-time technology to empower physicians with extremely valuable data evaluating a patient’s subjective, objective, and biochemical markers to individualize a patient’s need for opiates.
-With this information, only the exact quantity of pills at the exact dosage will need to be prescribed, leaving less pills in the bottle to become addicted to, sell on the street, or accidentally overdose on.
+With this information, only the exact quantity of pills at the exact dosage will need to be prescribed, leaving fewer pills in the bottle to become addicted to, sell on the street, or accidentally overdose on.

 This will make this world more intelligent, precise, and safe for our patients.